 The table below shows some of the most common industries where those employed in this career field work.

 You May Also Be Interested In…

-Those thinking about becoming a Counseling Psychologist might also be interested in the following careers:
+Those interested in being a Counseling Psychologist may also be interested in:

 More about our data sources and methodologies.